tqandrade/snmp-fiberhome/README.md

 ## addAllOnus()

-**Description:** This function performs WAN and Vlans authorization and configuration for all unauthorized ONUs in a OLT.
+**Description:**  This function performs ONU authorization and WAN and Vlans configuration for all unauthorized ONUs in a OLT.
 The input parameters `profilesWan` and `profileLanPorts` are not required.
 To learn more about the `profilesWan` input parameter see the `setWan()` function.
 To learn more about the `profileLanPorts` input parameter, see the `setLanPorts()` function.
 If the authorized ONU already contains any profiles configured for WAN or Vlan, the old settings will be replaced with the new ones.
 The return is an array that contains all authenticated ONUs.

 **Function signature:**